yzpt/zapmaths/README.md

 ## === to write : ===

-## Editing questions with driven semi-random values on EXCEL
+## Editing questions on EXCEL

+* generating semi-random values on EXCEL

 * usage of Mathjax.js to display mathematical formulas